mahabub-mamun/country-app-react-redux/README.md

-# This is a test purpose application for establish a jenkins pipeline
+# This is a test purpose application for establish a jenkins pipeline. also we are try to create a jenkins file here

 # Country App with React-Redux & TypeScript